- Library & Technology

-Printing will remain free (without a limit) for all students for the Fall 2013 semester.
-Faculty and staff printing outside of these locations remain unchanged.
-For information on how print jobs will count against your quota (now represented in $$ instead of pages), read How do my pages count against my quota? below.
+Black and white printing is free (without a limit) for all students for the Spring 2014 semester; there is a fee for color printing.
+Faculty and staff printing outside of these locations remains unchanged.
+For information on how print jobs count against your quota, read How do my pages count against my quota? below.

 Your PaperCut account details are available by logging into the web portal with your Wellesley domain account: http://papercut.wellesley.edu:9191/user

 If you reach $1 or less, fill out this form and we will give you more.

 You will see your increase in PaperCut as soon as it is available

 To view instructions below, you must be logged into your Wellesley Gmail account.

 - Printing with the Black and White MFD